If you’re not already an oil whiz, and have oft wondered why

 Neutral flavor, all-purpose, good for baking.

-Smoke point 425º F. May be genetically modified if not organic.
+Smoke point 425º F. May be genetically modified if not

 Canola, unrefined